2015 Masters (snooker)

+A total of 28 century breaks were compiled throughout the tournament.
 Marco Fu made the 112th official maximum break during his first-round match against Stuart Bingham.
-This was Fu's third official 147 and the seventh maximum break in the 2014/2015 season.
+This was Fu's third official 147 and the seventh maximum break in the 2014–15 season.
 It was the third maximum break in Masters history, after Kirk Stevens's maximum in 1984 and Ding Junhui's in 2007.